 Flow fails to detect text fields or inserts incorrectly on non-QWERTY keyboard layouts

-If Flow plays an error chime, shows "Click a textbox and use [shortcut] to paste," or inserts text incorrectly when you use a non-QWERTY keyboard layout (Dvorak, Colemak, or a non-Latin layout) — this guide will help you fix it.
-Most issues resolve in under 2 minutes.
+If Flow shows "Select a textbox first, then dictate," inserts the wrong characters, or triggers unexpected shortcuts when you dictate on a non-QWERTY layout (Dvorak, Colemak, or a non-Latin script) — this guide will get you back to dictating in under 2 minutes.

 Quick checks

 Are you using a non-QWERTY layout?
-Check your menu bar — if you see Dvorak, Colemak, or a non-Latin script, this guide applies to you.
+Check your menu bar (Mac) or taskbar (Windows).
+If you see Dvorak, Colemak, or a non-Latin script, this guide applies to you.

 Did the issue start after switching layouts?
 If Flow worked before you changed keyboard layouts, that's almost certainly the cause.

 Does paste work in other apps?
-Press Cmd+V (Mac) or Ctrl+V (Windows) in a text editor.
+Copy some text and press Cmd+V (Mac) or Ctrl+V (Windows) in a plain text editor.
 If paste fails there too, the issue is system-wide, not Flow-specific.

 How to fix this